So, we have added a miscellaneous topics section, for more engine help.

 - Once the piston hits the bottom of its stroke, the exhaust valve opens.
 And, the exhaust leaves the cylinder, to go out the tailpipe.

 Now the engine is ready for the next cycle.
-So, it intakes another charge of air and fuel.
+(Miscellaneous Topics)

 That’s It !
 The four cycle engine.